FabianaMFZ/Mid-Bootcamp-Project/README.md

 # Academic Performance vs. Social, Economical and Educational Indicators

-This README accompanies a data analysis project utilizing Python and Tableau to explore the relationship between universities, economic development, and social indicators.
+This was a data analysis project that used Python and Tableau to explore the relationship between universities, economic development, and social indicators.
 The analysis includes various datasets and visualizations to support the findings presented.
 This analysis aims to provide a comprehensive understanding of the factors contributing to the development of top universities and their impact on economic and social development.
-For the purposes of this project the rankings were filtered to display only universities at the top 500 positions.
+For the purposes of this project, the rankings were filtered to display only universities at the top 500 positions.

 ## Instructions
-1. Python Analysis: The Python scripts used for data cleaning, analysis, and visualization are included in the jupyter notebook.
+1. Python Analysis: The Python scripts used for data cleaning, analysis, and visualization are included in the Jupyter notebook.
 Execute these scripts to reproduce the analysis.
 2. Tableau Dashboards: The Tableau dashboards provide interactive visualizations of the data.
 Open the .twb files in Tableau to explore the visualizations.

 ### Requirements